 How to offer 4% on checking accounts and still make a profit

-Anyone working in the banking industry knows that most checking accounts don’t pay a very high APY if they pay any at all.
-The business of running a financial institution is predicated on paying the lowest, yet competitive rates you can on deposits while charging the highest competitive rates that you can on loans.
+Anyone working in the banking industry knows that most checking accounts don’t pay a very high APY — if any at all.
+The business of running a financial institution is all about paying the lowest, yet competitive rates you can on deposits while charging the highest possible rates that you can on loans.
+Simple enough.

-So if you’re running a bank or credit union, offering 4% APY on a checking account looks like net income suicide, right?
-Your net interest margin is going to shrivel like a sponge that’s been left on the counter too long.
+So, it stands to reason if you’re running a bank or credit union, offering 4% APY on a checking account looks like net income suicide, right?
+You’d imagine your net interest margin is going to shrivel like a sponge that’s been left on the counter too long.
 In theory, paying out 4% on a demand deposit account sounds like a bad business decision, but in reality, it’s one of the smartest products you can offer your account holders.

-And we’re going to pull back the curtain on the largely misunderstood category of reward checking.
+Hold on to your balance sheet — we’re about to pull back the curtain on the largely misunderstood category of reward checking.

-Here’s how you can maximize reward checking while turning a profit:
+The truth is, you can absolutely maximize reward checking while turning a profit.

 Get consumer attention with the promoted rate.

-4% is the “promoted rate” (simply meaning you advertise it) and while it may apply to any individual account holder’s balance, the reality is that you’re very unlikely to pay anywhere close to 4% on your account base.
+4% is a “wow” rate.
+If you advertise it, it’s going to get noticed.
+Which will bring in a good number of new accounts — as well as retain current account holders.
+And while this promoted rate may apply to any individual account holder’s balance, the reality is that you’re very unlikely to pay anywhere close to 4% on your account base.